DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2023-03-01-core-website-v9.md

 - senior managers
 - leaders

-The team believed this was the preferable structure, but feedback from Frontline (the provider of the Pathways programmes) and user testing helped confirm it.
+The team believed this was the preferable structure, but <a href="https://docs.google.com/document/d/1MS_DKBX12P0eSNb3Rjm9RJH5HsSs9KKh/edit#">feedback from Frontline</a> (the provider of the Pathways programmes) and user testing helped confirm it.

 After seeing the original homepage, Frontline said: